Satellite Internet

 • Fix:

-• Force close and reinstall the Starlink app.
+• Force close and reinstall the Satellite Internet app.

 • Try setup from another device (iOS/Android).